Merkel visited Kremlin critic Navalny in hospital

 Navalny was flown from Russia to Berlin last month after falling ill on a domestic flight.
 He received treatment in the Charite hospital for 32 days before being discharged last week.

+Asked if European sanctions against Russia should include Nord Stream 2, Scholz said the pipeline was a privately owned project of nearly 100 companies, adding that its completion would reduce Germany’s dependence in the energy sector.

+Nord Stream 2 is led by Russia’s state gas giant Gazprom, with half of the funding provided by Germany’s Uniper and BASF’s Wintershall unit, Anglo-Dutch company Shell, Austria’s OMV and Engie.

-Reporting by Caroline Copley in Berlin and Anton Zverev in Moscow; Writing by Aleaxander Marrow; Editing by Mark Trevelyan, Peter Graff and Gareth Jones
+Reporting by Caroline Copley and Michael Nienaber in Berlin and Anton Zverev in Moscow; Writing by Aleaxander Marrow; Editing by Mark Trevelyan and Gareth Jones

 Our Standards: The Thomson Reuters Trust Principles.